 Will only one PIA be issued to an aircraft at a time or can multiple PIAs be issued?

 Only one PIA will be issued to an aircraft at a time.

-PIAs are valid indefinitely.
-You may use it for as long as you like.
+PIAs are valid for as long as desired, unless cancelled by the FAA.

 Will PIA codes be re-issued or "recycled" over time from one aircraft to another?

 PIAs may be re-issued to other aircraft over time.